Code-Institute-Submissions/Simon-game-milestone/README.md

 ##### Testing

 Used the above validators to check the code but tested the following:
+1. Clicked start gamesequence initiats with random tile being highlighted,
-1. Clicked start and stop buttons to check if correct action is being done,
+2. Clicked stop buttons to check if gamesequence stops and page is refreshed,
-2. Checked if score was incremented correctly,
+3. Checked if score was incremented correctly,
-3. Checked on Devtools console tab if the game sequence and user sequence were being displayed correctly,
+4. Checked on Devtools console tab if the game sequence and user sequence were being displayed correctly,
-4. Checked on Devtools console tab if correct IDs were being invocked,
+5. Checked on Devtools console tab if correct IDs were being invocked,
-5. Played full game to ensure alert text box shows at the end of the game and winner sound is played,
+6. Played full game to ensure alert text box shows at the end of the game and winner sound is played,
-6. Missed sequence to check alert text box shows incorrect message and sequence is repeated, validated on Devtools Console checking the original sequence,
+7. Missed sequence to check alert text box shows incorrect message and sequence is repeated, validated on Devtools Console checking the original sequence,
-7. Pressed multiple times the start button to ensure that button is turned off after it is pressed.
+8. Pressed multiple times the start button to ensure that button is turned off after it is pressed.
-8. Tested navbar buttons, all directing to correct Pages
+9. Tested navbar buttons,
+10. Facebook item in Navbar redirecting to my Facebook page,
+11. Linkedin item in Navbar reditecting to my Linkedin page,
+12. Click Simon game logo, page refreshing,
+13. Clicked Source on footer section, redirecting to Wikipedia.

 ##### Bugs/errors